Birbhum district: Political and administrative divisions

 The district comprises three subdivisions: Suri Sadar, Bolpur and Rampurhat.
 Suri is the district headquarters.
 There are 26 police stations, 19 development blocks, 6 municipalities and 167 gram panchayats in this district.
 Other than municipality area, each subdivision contains community development blocs which in turn are divided into rural areas and census towns.
 There are seven urban units: six municipalities and one census town.
 The latest amongst the urban units to have a municipality was Nalhati in 2000.

 Before delimitation the district was divided into 12 assembly constituencies (AC): Nanoor (AC #283), Bolpur (AC #284), Labhpur (AC #285), Dubrajpur (AC #286), Rajnagar (AC #287), Suri (AC #288), Mahammad Bazar (AC #289), Mayureswar (AC #290), Rampurhat (AC #291), Hansan (AC #292), Nalhati (AC #293) and Murarai (AC #294).
 The constituencies of Nanoor, Rajnagar, Mayureswar and Hansan were reserved for Scheduled Castes (SC) candidates.
 Vidhan Sabha was elected in 2006 assembly elections, which took place before the rearrangement of parliamentary and assembly constituencies as per order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal.
 Delimitation was made effective for all elections in the state of West Bengal that was held on or after 19 February 2008.
 2009 Indian general election was based on the newly formed parliamentary constituencies and the newly formed assembly constituencies have representatives in the 2011 elections of West Bengal.

+Assembly constituencies

 As per order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal, the district is divided into 11 assembly constituencies: